Chase-Overcash-UCI/Spiking-HyperDimensional-Computing/readme.txt

 To Run:
 Make sure .npy files are downloaded, then run through main.py Check code for several options for displaying image results

+FINAL PAPER IS LOCATED IN THIS GITHUB: _CS295_Spiking_Neural_Networks.pdf